 The result was a level of precision that significantly reduced the range in which the EoR may have begun, pulling in constraints by almost an order of magnitude.
 “We can’t really say that this paper gets us closer to precisely dating the start or finish of the EoR, but it does rule out some of the more extreme models,” says Professor Trott.
 “That it happened very rapidly is now ruled out.
 That the conditions were very cold is now also ruled out.”

-The Daily Galaxy, Max Goldberg, via ARC Centre of Excellence for All Sky Astrophysics in 3 Dimensions and New York Times
+The Daily Galaxy, Maxwell Moe, astrophysicist, NASA Einstein Fellow, University of Arizona via ARC Centre of Excellence for All Sky Astrophysics in 3 Dimensions and New York Times